Salford City Council oversee the dog warden service on behalf of Trafford Council

 An unattended dog in a public place is a stray dog.
-The dog wardens collect stray dogs on a daily basis and try to find owners to reunite them as soon as possible.
+The dog wardens collect stray dogs on a daily basis from the Salford and Trafford areas and try to find owners to reunite them as soon as possible.

 If the dog is found between 8am and 4pm, Monday to Friday, report it to the dog warden service.